chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 delete-visibility-node
 =====================================================
-The ``delete-visibility-node`` subcommand is used to delete a node from Visibility.
+The ``delete-visibility-node`` subcommand is used to delete a node from the **Node State** dashboard in the Chef Automate UI.

-The node (and, if provided, the organization and/or Chef Server) must match a single node.
+The node (and, if provided, the organization and/or Chef server) must match a single node.
 If multiple nodes match, a table of nodes that match the provided criteria will be displayed.

 **Syntax**